jiyapatel02/Expiry_Reminder_Project/README.md

 # 📄 Digital Document Expiry Reminder

-An Android application designed to help users store, manage, and track important documents and their expiry dates in one place.
+> An Android application for storing, managing, organizing, and tracking important documents and their expiry dates.

-## 📌 About the Project
+## 📱 About the Project

-**Digital Document Expiry Reminder** is a Mobile Application Development project developed using **Kotlin and Android Studio**.
+**Digital Document Expiry Reminder** is an Android mobile application developed using **Kotlin and Android Studio**.

-The application helps users maintain important document records and monitor their expiry dates.
-It provides a simple dashboard-based interface where users can add documents, view saved documents, check expiry information, and manage reminder-related settings.

-The project focuses on providing a clean, simple, and user-friendly solution for managing documents that require periodic renewal.

----

-## 🎯 Objectives

-The main objectives of the application are:

-* Store important document information digitally.
-* Keep track of document issue and expiry dates.
-* Display saved documents in one place.
-* Help users identify documents approaching expiry.
-* Provide expiry-related reminders.
-* Provide a simple and organized Android interface.
-* Store document information locally on the device.
+The application helps users manage important documents such as identity cards, passports, driving licences, insurance documents, certificates, and other documents that have expiry dates.

+Users can add documents, store their details, view expiry information, edit or delete documents, organize documents into folders, and check reminders from one place.

 ---